mysql/mysql-shell/ext/polyglot/README.txt

-This project builds a native version of the GraalVM Polyglot Native API Library with some enhancements required for the proper integration of GraalVM as a JavaScript runtime on the MySQL Middleware Clients.
+This project builds the JIT Executor library based on the GraalVM Polyglot Native API Library with some enhancements required for the proper integration of GraalVM as a JavaScript runtime on the MySQL Middleware Clients.

 The library is assembled by taking the official code for the GraalVM Polyglot Native API Library sources and exporting additional functionality through the use of a patch file contained in the polyglot-nativeapi/patches directory.

-For details about how to update this library to meet additional requirements on the MySQL Middleware clients, refer to the README.txt file at the polyglot-nativeapi folder.
+For details about how to update this library to meet additional requirements on the MySQL Middleware clients, refer to polyglot-nativeapi folder.

 BUILD REQUIREMENTS
 ------------------

-To build the native version of the GraalVM Polyglot Native API created with this project the following requirements should be met:
+To build the JIT Executor library created with this project the following requirements should be met:

 - GraalVM 23.0.1 Installed and in PATH (to execute the native-image command)
 - The GraalVM 23.0.1 source code.